oroinc/documentation/user_guide/embedded_forms.rst

 Embedded Forms
 ==============

-The OroCRM's Embedded Forms functionality provides for the creation of the code to add to a third-party web-site in order to provide the communication between the site users and the OroCRM team.
+The OroCRM's *"Embedded Forms"* functionality provides for the creation of the code to add to a third-party web-site in order to provide the communication between the site users and the OroCRM team.
 These may be a request of marketing, technical, commercial or any other nature.